MarianoMolina/project_alice/README.md

    - [Added 9/24]: Both generation (TTS and Image Generation) as well as transcription (STT and Image Vision) available

 4. **Complex Information Flows** [In Progress]:
-   - Implement more advanced agent tools, such as ReAct and RAG agents, to enable more sophisticated reasoning and decision-making capabilities.
+   - [Added 12/24]: Implement more advanced agent tools, such as ReAct and RAG agents, to enable more sophisticated reasoning and decision-making capabilities.
-   - Implement interactive workflows, where the agent could either ask for permission, or deploy a request/action conditional to user approval (human in the loop)
+   - [Added 12/24]:Implement interactive workflows, where the agent could either ask for permission, or deploy a request/action conditional to user approval (human in the loop)
    - [Added 11/24]: User Checkpoints and User interactions help define a 'pause' condition for a task and a node router based on user response.
 Task can now continue executing from a 'pending' task response -> Potentially could implement being able to remove a node, and set the task to continue from a specific node and produce a new task result, which can be useful when updating/improving a workflow, for example
    - [Added 11/24]: Now all tasks execute a set of nodes, with workflows executing inner tasks, and other tasks executing class methods, with the node routing deciding the flow.
 This simplifies how information is passed during a task execution, since now tasks check if inputs are available in the executed nodes, and passes them to the next node that needs them.
    - [Added 11/24]: RAG!
 Semantic and code chunking as methods to split the embeddings into the most relevant chunks, and RAG tasks that take a data cluster and a prompt, and return relevant chunks.